How to Upload More Files to NotebookLM? File Size and Upload Limits (2026)

 - Videos without speech or captions

-- Image-only PDFs with no text
+- Image-only PDFs with no readable text (OCR may still miss low-quality scans)

 Audio and Video Limits